 (c) We cannot refund or exchange Products for change of mind or errors you made in your Order.
 We may at our sole discretion, allow a return for credit or refund on a case by case basis, provided that the item in question is:

 A $25 or 50% (whichever is lower) returns handling fee will apply to returns accepted under this clause.
 If we allow a return in these circumstances, we will ask you to follow our Returns Process.

 (a) The following Returns and Refunds policy applies only to Orders delivered within New Zealand.
 If you are dissatisfied with any Product purchased on this Website, please contact firstname.lastname@example.org.

 (b) Once you contact us, we will investigate your issues and advise you as to whether your Product may be returned and, where required, provide you with a Return Authorisation and instructions on how to return your Products, with which you must comply.

 (c) All Products must be returned in a saleable condition, as soon as possible following purchase.
-We do not allow any returns on coffee purchased unless there is a quality issue with the coffee or capsule.
+We do not allow any returns on chilled & frozen goods purchased unless there is a quality issue.
 Appropriate packaging must be used to ensure that no in-transit damage occurs.
 All returns will be inspected for authenticity prior to processing for refund or exchange.
 You may be contacted to clarify any issues relating to the returned Product or to improve our quality processes.